 There were no transfers between levels during the financial year.
-A restatement was processed in relation to the comparative period as the prior year financial statements disclosed Land and buildings as a level 3 input rather than correctly as a level 2 input.

 The carrying amounts of receivables and payables are assumed to approximate their fair values due to their short-term nature.

 Note 8 Other Disclosures

 This section includes additional material disclosures required by accounting standards or otherwise, for the understanding of this financial report.